| ..

 serratus anterior paralysis is a relatively rare condition.
 A

-nerve is the most prominent over the second rib and may be injured by the
+The nerve is the most prominent over the second rib and may be injured

-undersurface of the scapula with forceful pulling of the arm.
-It
+by the undersurface of the scapula with forceful pulling of the

-has also been suggested that injury is due to traction between the point
+arm.
+It has also been suggested that injury is due to traction

 Neck